wexeis/Documentation/01_General/02_Setup/03_Git/git-basics-02.md

 Several solutions exists.
 The most common and free to use are Github and Gitlab.

 You can research more about Github vs Gitlab.

-Here are some links.
+Here are some links :
 * [Gitlab (Github Vs Gitlab)](https://about.gitlab.com/devops-tools/github-vs-gitlab.html)
 * [Hackernoon](https://hackernoon.com/github-vs-gitlab-which-is-better-for-open-source-projects-31c45d464be0)
 * [Google](https://www.google.com)